 What Causes Cataracts?

 According to the American Academy of Ophthalmology, over 24.5 million Americans aged 40 and older are affected by cataracts.
 It is estimated that 50 million Americans will have them by the year 2050.
-But, what causes them cataracts?
+But, what causes cataracts?

 The lens of the eye is normally transparent and is comprised mostly of water and protein.
 As we age, the natural proteins may begin to clump together, making some or all of the lens cloudy.
 This is called an age-related cataract.
 It may be mild, moderate, or severe.
 The cataract may cloud more of the lens as time goes on.
 It may also become denser or more opaque, making it difficult for us to see clearly.